ai/about-postcss/speech.md

 Will you think about some new crazy ideas, if you must support you mistakes of decades?

-W3C prefers very long theoretical dicussion for every technology, because they afrain to make mistake.
+W3C prefers very long theoretical discussion for every technology, because they afraid to make mistake.

 And it is a main problem.
-Many great ideas looked very crazy at the beggining.
+Many great ideas looked very crazy at the beginning.
 What people thinked about iPhone, when it was released?
 What people thinked about Web applications 15 years ago?
 Or what people thinked airplanes, when they were invented century ago.